Bylaws of the

 Section 4.
 Quorum

 A quorum is the minimum number of members that must be present at any of its meetings to make the proceedings of that meeting valid.
-Fifteen (15) percent of the RRVC members in good standing (but not fewer than six persons) shall constitute a quorum for General, Regular, or Emergency Meetings.
+A simple majority of active members must be in attendance to meet quorum.

 Section 1.
 Governance Committee Members and Terms